m50d/paperdoll/README.md

 This project does not have a code of conduct.
 Please raise any conduct issues either via the issue tracker or directly with me (Michael Donaghy) by email to md401@srcf.ucam.org.
+If you want to talk about a conduct matter privately I will respect that - I will likely be unwilling to act on an allegation if you want to keep the allegation and/or your identity private (I think it's important that participants be protected from anonymous accusations), but you can always talk to me and I won't take any public actions without your consent.

+The following is explicitly not a code and not binding, but is a guide to my current thinking on issues that I have seen arise elsewhere.
+My decision is final in all cases:

+ * Be polite.
+Correctness is no excuse for rudeness.
+  * At times it may be even better to not answer at all if you know the answer to a (technical or other) question but are not able or willing to express that answer politely.
+  * This applies particularly when interacting with newcomers to the project, the language, or programming in general.
+ * I expect discussion to occur on a wide variety of subjects, not necessarily "on-topic".
+However everyone has the right to disengage from a particular topic and others should respect that.
+  * Note that this applies even to technical matters.
+  It's correct to be wary of the [XY problem](http://xyproblem.info/), but if someone has a particular requirement and is not interested in discussing why they have that requirement, respect that.
+ * If any participant requests some reasonable accommodation for themselves (including but not limited to: referring to them in a particular fashion or none, not discussing particular topics in project spaces (provided those topics are not directly relevant to the project)) please respect that.
+If you find an accommodation that someone else has requested to be onerous then please raise this as a conduct issue.
+  * Generally I will either require participants to make that accommodation or add the non-accommodation to the Content Notes section of this document.
+  * Please request accommodations only in good faith and only for yourself.

+I will generally look to resolve conduct issues amicably through discussion wherever possible.
+In cases where this fails, the only sanction I am able or willing to impose is temporary or permanent banning from project spaces.
+Serious harassment issues remain a matter for law enforcement, not this project.

 I ask those on the banlist not to participate in spaces associated with this project, including but not limited